Kelvin Sampson: NBA

-Following his resignation and penalties from the NCAA, he spent the next three years as an assistant coach for the Milwaukee Bucks followed by three years as an assistant for the Houston Rockets.
+On March 8, 2008, Sampson was hired in an advisory role by the San Antonio Spurs, before accepting a role on May 14, 2008, as assistant coach of the Bucks under Scott Skiles.

+In 2011, he became an assistant coach with the Houston Rockets before returning to the NCAA in 2014.

 Houston Cougars

 Following the expiration of the five-year show cause penalty, the Houston Cougars hired Sampson to coach the men's basketball team on April 2, 2014.
 Sampson was instrumental in Houston's push to raise funds to build a $25 million practice facility in 2016 and a $60 million renovation to Hofheinz Pavilion (renamed the Fertitta Center) in 2018.
 Sampson led Houston to the NIT in his second and third seasons.
-In 2018, Houston posted its first Top 25 finish and won its first NCAA tournament game since 1984.
+In 2018, Houston posted its first Top 25 finish since 1984 and won its first NCAA tournament game also since 1984.
 In 2019, the Cougars won a school-record 33 games, only the fourth 30-win season in school history.
 They also advanced to the Sweet Sixteen, their deepest run in the tournament since advancing all the way to the national championship game in 1983 and 1984.

-In 2021, Sampson led them to their first conference tournament crown since 2010.
-In the NCAA Tournament, the Cougars became the first team to ever play four schools seeded at ten or higher and they beat Oregon State to advance to the Final Four for the first time since 1984.
+In 2021, Sampson led Houston to its first conference tournament crown since 2010.
+In the NCAA Tournament the Cougars, who became the first team to play four schools seeded tenth or higher, defeated Oregon State to advance to the Final Four for the first time since 1984.
 Sampson became the fifteenth coach to have reached a Final Four again after a gap of over ten years, having last reached the Final Four in 2002 (only Ray Meyer, Lon Kruger, and Lou Henson had a longer gap between Final Four appearances).
 In 2022, Sampson's Cougars overcame season-ending injuries to two key players to win both the regular-season American Athletic Conference crown and the conference tournament and proceeded to advance to the Elite Eight in the NCAA Tournament.
 They finished with a record of 32–6 and a ranking of #7 in the Coaches Poll, and Sampson was voted AAC Coach of the Year for the third time.

+In 2025, Sampson's Cougars were a #1 seed entering the NCAA tournament.
+After reaching the Final Four, the Cougars pulled a stunning upset of heavily favored Duke.
+Down 45–59 with eight minutes left, the Cougars ended the game with a 25–8 run, defeating Duke by a score of 70–67, and setting up a clash against Florida for the championship.
+They went on to lose to Florida, 63–65.

 Sampson is currently the second-winningest coach in UH history, behind only Hall of Famer Guy Lewis.